Skip to content

 Thomas Anson II

-Wyatt began by enlarging the side wings of the house, and added a vast portico of eight Ionic columns, made from timber, slate and Coade stone in front of the front door.
-Wyatt had a fascination with new materials that were associated with the emerging industrial technology and faced the exterior walls with slate, polished and painted to look grey, like ashlar, and installed new window bars made from copper alloy.
+He employed engineer and architect Samuel Wyatt to extend the house.
+Wyatt enlarged the side wings of the house and added a vast portico of eight Ionic columns to the main entrance.
+Wyatt had a fascination with new materials associated with emerging industrial technology.
+He faced the exterior walls with slate, rendered to look like stone, and installed new window bars made from copper alloy.

 Pigsties and farm buildings on the Shugborough Estate, Staffordshire